Buffalo Registered Agents’ Exclusive Solution for Discerning Clients

 While a charging order may require the LLC to pass any distributions to the creditor of a distressed member, the charging order in Wyoming cannot force the LLC to make a distribution.
 Distributions can be withheld, and some Wyoming attorneys believe the creditor may still have to pay income tax on that uncollected income, forcing many would-be creditors to second guess pursuing a judgment against a well-structured LLC in Wyoming.

 An LLC in our state can be structured so that no company interest can be transferred to other parties without the consent of all members.

 - Potential Tax Savings

-Our Firm LLC™ is the absolute best asset protection package and most efficient use of your money and time.
+Our Firm LLC™ is the absolute best asset protection package and the most efficient use of your money and time.
 Many estate planning and corporate lawyers purchase our Wyoming Firm LLC™ kit and tailor the LLC to meet the needs of each client.
-When you purchase our Firm LLC™ package, we provide you and your attorney with the base foundation of a fundamentally-sound LLC geared to maximize our state’s LLC asset protection statutes.
-Our Firm LLC™ operating agreement includes the information your attorney needs in order to make sound, educated decisions on your behalf in accordance with Wyoming law.
-Your attorney can adjust the operating agreement to fit your individual asset protection strategy.
+When you purchase our Firm LLC™ package, we provide you and your attorney with the base foundation of a fundamentally sound LLC geared to maximize our state’s LLC asset protection statutes.
+Our Firm LLC™ operating agreement includes the information your attorney needs to make sound, educated decisions on your behalf per Wyoming law.
+Your attorney can adjust the operating agreement to fit your asset protection strategy.

 Wyoming LLC Articles of Organization vs a Wyoming Firm LLC™